The online Welfare Auditing Training is kindly sponsored by Wildlife Reserves Singapore.

 This training has been applied in more than ten different countries, with more than five national and regional zoo associations and numerous independent zoos already seeing the benefits.
 This training is designed to encourage engagement in improving animal welfare practices and promote further development towards best practice standards throughout all operational activities.

 We currently offer this training as a Webinar Package – which includes four individual webinars each covering a different topic.
-If you would like to benefit from this Webinar Package, read more about what the training involves and contact Dave Morgan or Simon Marsh to get started.
+If you would like to benefit from this Webinar Package, read more about what the training involves and use contact details below to get started.

 This webinar takes the delegate through contemporary thinking behind animal welfare and what constitutes appropriate welfare for wild animals in captivity.
 It examines situations that represent poor welfare and the consequent outcomes of reduced husbandry and welfare practices.
 The aim is to empower delegates to recognise circumstances of sub-standard welfare when on a welfare audit.
 A series of interactive problem-based learning exercises are presented throughout the webinar as a means of understanding how to recognise poor welfare in a captive facility.